See a list of Court Reporting Programs by Clicking Here!

 - Real-Time Verbatim Reporter (RVR)

 Much of one's training in regards to the type equipment used will be learned on the job.
-The average salary for a court reporter is $49,700 per year, with a low of $25,000 per year.
+The average salary for a court reporter is $51,320 which equates to $24.68 per hour and will vary by experience and geography.
 Experience with the various machines and systems used by court reporters typically results in higher pay.
 Career opportunities can vary for court reporters, as many of the skills earned can be used for live broadcasts such as news and sports programs.
 Many broadcasts look for experienced court reporters to fill positions because their abilities have been honed and proven in high demand environments.
 Live broadcasts require individuals to adapt to the machines and methods utilized, which may require some additional training or education.